mincerafter42/mincerafter42.github.io/other-web-sites.md

   : Whether to count every visit or unique visitors (has no effect)

 - (the content's user-submitted so it could be anything) [Internet Archive](https://archive.org)
+- [<abbr title="Hue Chroma Luma">HCL</abbr> Wizard](https://hclwizard.org/) Various tools for working with the Hue Chroma Luma colour space and designing with colourblindness in mind.
 - [jisho](https://jisho.org) when you gotta figure out what some japanese text says
 - [Just Solve The File Format Problem](http://fileformats.archiveteam.org/), a wiki of file format information.
 - [RegEx Pal](https://regexpal.com) regex tester and cheat sheet